 NDs receive four years of doctoral medical training, including the same basic sciences as MDs, but with additional education in natural approaches to disease treatment and prevention.
 Naturopaths also complete several years of rigorous clinical training.
 Extensive professional board exams ensure that he or she may be licensed by a state or jurisdiction as a primary care general practice physician.
 Visit the American Association of Naturopathic Physicians website for more information.

-Although Dr. Maura is trained to do both things, naturopaths are not currently licensed to order labs or prescribe medications in New York.
-She will often suggest that you order specific labs from your primary care doctor and bring in your results for review.
-The prescribing of medications will be left to your primary care doctor.
+Although Dr. Maura and Dr. Galina are trained to do both things, naturopaths are not currently licensed to prescribe medications in New York.
+The doctors can order a vast array of functional medicine testing and will often suggest that you order specific labs from your primary care doctor and bring in your results for review.

 While naturopaths are licensed in 18 states, in New York the licensure effort is still underway and, as a result, Dr. Maura is unable to take insurance at this time.
 Please visit Support Licensure for Naturopathic Doctors in New York.

 Healing is completely individualized and therefore it's impossible to predict how long it will take your body to regain equilibrium.
-Dr. Maura typically works with patients anywhere from three to 12 months; often patients stay with her for life, checking in annually or as problems arise.
+The doctors in The Dr. Maura Practice typically works with patients anywhere from three to 12 months; often patients stay with her for life, checking in annually or as problems arise.

 Naturopathic modalities are gentle and non-toxic and typically have few to no side effects.
-Dr. Maura is trained extensively in herb-drug interactions, so you can be assured that she will make careful and informed recommendations for you.
+The doctors at The Dr. Maura Practice are trained extensively in herb-drug interactions, so you can be assured that they will make careful and informed recommendations for you.

 Naturopaths base much of their treatment around nutrition, herbal medicines and homeopathic medicines, all of which are backed by broad bodies of research.
 Many of these treatments are based on the basic biochemical pathways of the human body and, therefore, are inherently well-supported.
 Two journals that specifically publish on naturopathic medicine are Natural Medicine Journal and Naturopathic Doctor News and Review (NDNR).